tyreepearson/field-workshops-terraform/docs/index.md

   - **json.unmarshal(response.body)**
   - **Most HashiCorp configuration and data is in JSON**

+???

+Couple of example functions, these are some of the first things you want to do. check the strings to see if they have some subset thing type of policy. check the type of the object.
+Use http to do a get query and query something like a chat bot, email api endpoint, or really any type of api endpoint. then use the data from the api and check the strings within that.
 ---
 name: policy-intro-1
 # Your First Policy – Imports: Functions